-6.030.2.2.
-Delaying the [Suspending Academic] Tenure and Promotion Review Period ("Pausing the [Stopping Tenure] Clock")

-- 1. Reasons for Pausing the Clock.
-The [Academic Tenure Review Periods (Tenure Clock)] tenure and promotion review periods described in Section 6.030.3 [of this Code of Policies] may be [suspended] delayed, upon proper application by any tenure-track faculty member, using the process and criteria set forth in this section.
-When properly authorized pursuant to this section, [suspension or stopping of] pausing the tenure and promotion clock will result in specific periods of employment time that do not count toward tenure service.
+- 2. Periods of service need not be continuous but shall be cumulative, except that any period of service for less than one academic year may be disregarded.
+However, faculty shall receive credit for service during all legally protected leaves of absence, such as FMLA or military leave. - 6.030.2.2.
+Delaying the Tenure and Promotion Review Period ("Pausing the Clock"). - 1.
+Reasons for Pausing the Clock.
+The tenure and promotion review periods described in Section 6.030.3 may be delayed, upon proper application by any tenure-track faculty member, using the process and criteria set forth in this section.
+When properly authorized pursuant to this section, pausing the tenure and promotion clock will result in specific periods of employment time that do not count toward tenure and promotion service.
 This process will allow the tenure-track faculty member and the University to agree to adjust the pace and timing of tenure and promotion service.
-Under no circumstances will the [suspension or stoppage] pausing of the tenure clock result in any alteration of the criteria of expected performance for successful grant of tenure status; nor any alteration in the application of the criteria or the judgments made based on the criteria. - (a) Tenure-track faculty members shall have the option to request temporary [stoppage] pausing of the tenure and promotion clock, either in conjunction with or separate from[3] a reassignment or leave granted pursuant to other provisions of the Board of Governors' Code of Policies.
-[Time off] Pausing the tenure and promotion clock must be applied for and granted without regard to leave or reassignment status.
-The decision by the University to grant a temporary [stoppage] pausing of the tenure and promotion clock will be separate from any decision regarding proposed reassignment or grant of leave.
+Under no circumstances will the pausing of the tenure and promotion clock result in any alteration of the criteria of expected performance for successful grant of tenure status and promotion nor any alteration in the application of the criteria or the judgments made based on the criteria. - (a) Tenure-track faculty members shall have the option to request pausing of the tenure and promotion clock in one-year increments, either in conjunction with or separate from a reassignment or leave granted pursuant to other provisions of the Board of Governors' Code of Policies.
+Pausing the tenure and promotion clock must be applied for and granted without regard to leave or reassignment status.
+The decision by the University to grant a

-- (b) Tenure-track faculty members may request that the tenure and promotion clock be [stopped] paused for a period of time when any of the following circumstances would seriously impair the faculty member's capacity to build the record of accomplishment [he or she judges] they judge appropriate for professional satisfaction and tenure and promotion review: - i.
-Physical or mental illness or other physical condition: - ii.
+- pausing of the tenure and promotion clock will be separate from any decision regarding proposed reassignment or grant of leave. - (b) Tenure-track faculty members may request that the tenure and promotion clock be paused when any of the following circumstances would seriously impair the faculty member's capacity to build the record of accomplishment they judge appropriate for professional satisfaction and tenure and promotion review: - i.
+Physical or mental illness or other physical condition; - ii.
 Pregnancy, birth of a child, adoption, or foster child placement; - iii.
-Substantial caregiver responsibility for [someone with whom] the [tenure track] faculty [member has an important relationship, including family and household] member's spouse, partner, parent, or child; - iv.
+Substantial caregiver responsibility for the faculty member's spouse, partner, parent, or child; - iv.
 Military service or obligations; or - v.
-[Legal concerns, including but not limited to the settling of estates or the processing of divorce, custody deliberations or disputes, or civil suits or the defense of felony criminal charges.
+Other unusual circumstances that significantly impair the faculty member's ability to devote his or her full time and attention to teaching and scholarship.